hj-n/zadu/benchmarks/README.md

 versus `382.84 ms`) with a maximum absolute score delta of `1.40e-6`.

-Standalone ordinary kNN measured `7.64 ms` in MLX versus `4.27 ms` in FAISS, so the default automatic backend remains NumPy/FAISS.
+Standalone ordinary kNN measured `7.64 ms` in MLX versus `4.27 ms` in FAISS, so FAISS was the faster historical standalone path.
+The current default instead uses memory-bounded NumPy/SciPy float64 kNN because FAISS required an implicit float32 conversion that could reverse nearly equal neighbors.
 MLX uses a stable full-order prefix because an `argpartition` boundary does not define duplicate-distance tie order; exact tie repair was slower than MLX's stable sort in the same benchmark.
-Float32 full rankings can also differ from the float64 baseline when nearly equal non-tied distances cross after rounding, so score and index deltas are reported rather than hidden.
+Score and index deltas are reported rather than hidden.